-Evaluating Plastic Surgery Patients for Risk of Blood Clot and Death
+Evaluating Plastic Surgery Patients for Risk of Blood Clot or DVT

 Dr. Kenneth Hughes, Harvard-trained board certified plastic surgeon in Los Angeles, has performed thousands of elective cosmetic surgery procedures.
 The patient base is generally healthy as this is elective surgery.
 However, some of the patients who elect to pursue elective plastic surgery may have medical issues or mutations, which may make them more susceptible to blood clots.

 Obviously, these blood clots or DVTs are not favorable outcomes and they are to be avoided and prevented to the extent possible.
-These are many risk factors which can increase the risk for blood clots, pulmonary emboli, and death.
-Some of these are summarizes in the Caprini risk assessment index.
+These are many risk factors which can increase the risk for blood clots.
+Some of these are summarized in the Caprini risk assessment index.
 Patients with previous blood clots or pulmonary emboli are particularly susceptible to a repeat occurrence.
 Patients who have family members with blood clots may have inherited conditions.

 Patients who have a previous blood clot will always be at risk for additional blood clots.
 These patients should be very careful when requesting elective plastic surgery as should the plastic surgeon who agrees to perform the surgery.
 Hematology clearance should be obtained as well as a plan to reduce the risk for blood clots if surgery is to be considered.